 Since the regulation came into effect in March 2019, the New York State Department of Financial Services (DFS) continues to strengthen the way that it enforces the Cybersecurity Regulation 23 NYCRR Part 500.
 With 23 distinct sections of the regulation, DFS requires a comprehensive cybersecurity program for “Covered Entities”, including appointing a Chief Information Security Officer, undertaking periodic risk assessments, and maintaining a cybersecurity program that includes access controls, network security assessment, disaster recovery planning, and attendant policies and procedures.
 A certificate of compliance must be filed annually with DFS.
-The DFS regulation can be found here.
+View the DFS regulation.

 Just in the past couple of months, New York State DFS announced that they have reached settlements with two regulated entities for failures to report cyber breaches in a timely manner as required by section 500.17 of the regulation.
 On March 3, 2021, DFS announced that Residential Mortgage Services, Inc. (RMS), a licensed mortgage banker, agreed to pay a $1.5 million penalty for failure to report a breach of sensitive personal data to the Superintendent of Financial Services.
 Further, RMS failed to conduct a comprehensive Cybersecurity Risk Assessment, which is required under section 500.9 of the regulation.